GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 dependency analysis feeds the cache keys.
 The diagnostics produced along the way are unknown or misspelled names (checked against the census, with nearest-match suggestions), custom-name collisions, reads that some evaluation path cannot satisfy, and layout conflicts.
-The runtime checks nothing.
-Debug assertions guard the generated code against itself at wiring boundaries, following the existing precedent for TypeId checks.
+The runtime does no name lookup.
+Layout construction and the safe record builders check field type identity and panic on a mismatch, which is what guards the generated code against itself at wiring boundaries.

 ## Soundness